 Spain has three distinct charter worlds: the Balearic Islands, the mainland coast, and the Canary Islands — each operating at a different pace, in different seas, and suited to different kinds of trip.
 The Balearics are the heart of it: four islands within easy reach of each other, each genuinely different, offering some of the best value and most varied sailing in the western Mediterranean.
-The Canary Islands are the charter market that most of Europe forgets about, despite being a 365-day destination with trade winds and waters that look closer to the Caribbean than to Spain.
+The Canary Islands are the charter market that most of Europe forgets, despite being a 365-day destination with trade winds and waters that look closer to the Caribbean than to Spain.

 Spain offers one of the widest price ranges in Mediterranean charter.
 A bareboat sailing yacht in the Balearics in shoulder season starts at a few thousand euros per week and scales up to motor yachts and superyachts with no ceiling.
 The table below gives working ranges for the most common charter types.